Acrux

 Acrux is the brightest star in the southern constellation of Crux.
 It has the Bayer designation α Crucis, which is Latinised to Alpha Crucis and abbreviated Alpha Cru or α Cru.
 With a combined visual magnitude of +0.76, it is the 13th-brightest star in the night sky.
 It is the most southerly star of the asterism known as the Southern Cross and is the southernmost first-magnitude star, 2.3 degrees more southerly than Alpha Centauri.
 This system is located at a distance of 321 light-years from the Sun.

 To the naked eye Acrux appears as a single star, but it is actually a multiple star system containing six components.
-Through optical telescopes, Acrux appears as a triple star, whose two brightest components are visually separated by about 4 arcseconds and are known as Acrux A and Acrux B, α1 Crucis and α2 Crucis, or α Crucis A and α Crucis B. Both components are B-type stars, and are many times more massive and luminous than the Sun. α1 Crucis is itself a spectroscopic binary with components designated α Crucis Aa (officially named Acrux, historically the name of the entire system) and α Crucis Ab.
+Through optical telescopes, Acrux appears as a triple star, whose two brightest components are visually separated by about 4 arcseconds and are known as α Cru A and α Cru B, α1 Crucis and α2 Crucis, or α Crucis A and α Crucis B. Both components are B-type stars, and are many times more massive and luminous than the Sun.
+This system was the second ever to be recognized as a binary, in 1685 by a Jesuit priest. α1 Crucis is itself a spectroscopic binary with components designated α Crucis Aa (officially named Acrux, historically the name of the entire system) and α Crucis Ab.
 Its two component stars orbit every 76 days at a separation of about 1 astronomical unit (AU).

-HR 4729, also known as Acrux C, is a more distant companion, forming a triple star through small telescopes.
-C is also a spectroscopic binary, which brings the total number of stars in the system to at least five.
+HR 4729, also known as α Cru C, is a more distant companion, forming a triple star through small telescopes.
+C has a faint companion and is also a spectroscopic binary, which brings the total number of stars in the system to six.